The Anarchists’ Club

 And Leo’s secret is that he is a transgender.
 A man in a woman’s body.
 And being a transgender in the Victorian Era is dangerous.

-I really loved the author’s portrayal of London of 1880s.
-The characters, the story, the places, and everything are steeped in Victorian times.
+I really loved the author’s portrayal of London in the 1880s.
+The characters, the story, the places, and everything is steeped in Victorian times.

 The narrative is so absorbing that you’ll be lost in solving Dora Hannigan’s murder mystery and would also want to smooth the wrinkles on Leo’s life.